5 Destinations that Embody the Art of Travel

 3. High Art and Culture in Venice, Italy

-The entire city of Venice is often considered a living museum, as much for its historical canal-lined buildings—some of which incorporate ornate sculptures into their mesmerizing facades—as for the artful wares stored within them.
+It’s no exaggeration to say that Venice is among the best places to travel for art in the world.
+The entire city is often considered a living museum, as much for its historical canal-lined buildings—some of which incorporate ornate sculptures into their mesmerizing facades—as for the artful wares stored within them.

 Alessandro Vittoria, the most celebrated Venetian sculptor, expressed elegance in his marble statues.
 The most interesting of these are seen at the altar of San Francesco della Vigna.
 An insightful look at art from the first half of the 20th century is found at the Peggy Guggenheim Museum.
 International greats, including Picasso, Brancusi, Severini, Dali, Mondrian and Pollock, feature in this highly revered collection.